Nothing says springtime like strawberries and nothing screams springtime and summer dessert more than strawberry shortcake.

 The dessert actually became popular in the United States during the 1850s and, according to Wikipedia, strawberry shortcake parties were held to celebrate the summer fruit harvest.
 In fact, June 14 is National Strawberry Shortcake Day!

-That said my in-laws were also coming over for the day and my father-in-law loves strawberry shortcake.
+My in-laws were also coming over for the day and my father-in-law loves strawberry shortcake.
 Making it for dessert just seemed like it would make everyone happy.

 Also, I didn’t want angel food cake, which I’m not a huge fan of.
 I wanted a semi-sweet, biscuit that was a bit crumbly and could soak up all of the sugary juices from the strawberries.
 So, I made it, along with homemade whipped cream because the stuff from the can just won’t cut it when you’re eating the homemade shortcake biscuits.

-Tip 2: To get the biscuits fluffier, roll out the dough and then fold it into a square – fold in top and bottom and fold both sides in.
+To get the biscuits fluffier, roll out the dough and then fold it into a square – fold in top and bottom and fold both sides in.
 Roll it out again to about 1-inch thickness.
 Do this 3 times.

 Grab the full recipe below!